 Tamil cinema is faring well despite all the off-screen turf wars and insipid star projects.
 In 2016, Tamil cinema delivered the usual disappointments from major stars and promising directors.
-Mediocrity was celebrated, while fine filmmakers struggled to get green light for their truly distinct projects.
+It celebrated mediocrity, while fine filmmakers struggled to get green light for their truly distinct projects.
 Yet, in 2016, Tamil cinema has delivered some good entertainers and meaningful projects.
 Actor Vijay Sethupathi and directors Vetrimaaran and Manikandan are the saviors of this year.
 I hope 2017, which has in store directorial projects of Ram, Thyagarajan Kumararaja, Mysskin, Mani Ratnam, Vetri Maran, and Shankar, turns out even more exciting.
 For now, here are my picks of the 15 best Tamil movies released in 2016:

 (Read the Tamil version of this article here: இறைவி – விசாரணை வரை – 2016இன் 15 சிறந்த தமிழ்த் திரைப்படங்கள்)